allison9y/prestoi/README.md

 ```

 ### 2. Install conda envoirment
-You can create a virtual enviroment by yourself or install a fresh conda envoriment using the following commands:
+You can create a virtual environment by yourself or install a fresh conda environment using the following commands:
 ```
 wget "https://github.com/conda-forge/miniforge/releases/download/23.1.0-3/Mambaforge-$(uname)-$(uname -m).sh"
 bash Mambaforge-$(uname)-$(uname -m).sh